tomcangbk/tiktok-sign/README.md

 # TikTok/musical.ly Sign Service

 This is an online demo for tiktok/musical.ly sign algorithm.
-If you need to deploy this service on your own private server, please contact [hello@crawldata.app](hello@crawldata.app) for business affairs. **If you want to do following bot, do not message me, this service is only for data crawling**.
+If you need to deploy this service on your own private server, please contact [crawldata@yahoo.com](crawldata@yahoo.com) for business affairs. **If you want to do following bot, do not message me, this service is only for data crawling**.
 Every demo function can be called only 20 times.